Joe Spencer (American football): Professional career

-Spencer played as a tackle both on offense and defense for the Dodgers in 1948, when the team finished with a 2–12 win–loss record.
-As the Dodgers struggled on the field, the team also struggled financially and was forced to merge with the New York Yankees after the season.
-That left a number of former Brooklyn players available for other AAFC teams, and the Cleveland Browns signed Spencer.
+Spencer played as a tackle both on offense and defense for the Dodgers in 1948, playing in 13 games that year; the team finished with a 2–12 win–loss record.
+As the Dodgers struggled on the field as well as financially, the team was forced to merge with the New York Yankees after the season.
+That left a number of former Brooklyn players available for other AAFC teams and the Cleveland Browns signed Spencer.